 Weight

 A quick look at our comparison table above reveals that rain jacket weights correlate closely with their intended use(s).
-On the lightweight end of the spectrum are hiking-ready shells like the Outdoor Research Foray and Motive AscentShell (11 and 10.9 oz., respectively), while designs that are more feature-rich and durable for crossing over for daily wear often add a bit of weight (including the 14.1-oz.
-Patagonia Torrentshell and 13.9-oz.
-Arc'teryx Beta LT).
-For those who want a well-rounded option, we’ve found the 9- to 16-ounce range is typically the sweet spot.
+On the lightweight end of the spectrum are hiking-ready shells like the Outdoor Research Foray (11.9 oz.), while designs that are more feature-rich and durable for crossing over for daily wear often add a bit of weight (including the 14.1-oz.
+Patagonia Torrentshell and 13.2-oz.
+Arc’teryx Beta).
+For those who want a well-rounded option, we’ve found the 9- to 16-ounce range is typically the sweet spot, but you can go as low as 6 ounces or less in the ultralight market (the Enlightened Equipment Visp is the lightest option on our list at a scant 5.6 oz.).

 Breathability